Hempstead Road / US 290 and Magnum Road

 https://www.texastribune.org

-"Northwest Mall" article on Wikipedia
+"Northwest Mall" and "METROrail" articles on Wikipedia

-"Northwest Mall" article on Wikipedia
+"Northwest Mall" and "METROrail" articles on Wikipedia